Antisolvent-Assisted Growth of Centimeter-Scale CsPbBr$_3$ Perovskite Single Crystals: A Theory-Guided Approach: Results and Discussion

 \subsubsection{Modulation of Antisolvent Diffusion Rate}

-In a final optimization step, we attempted to further refine the process by slowing the kinetics of supersaturation by modulating the antisolvent diffusion rate.
+In a final optimization step, we attempt to further refine the process by slowing the kinetics of supersaturation by modulating the antisolvent diffusion rate.
 According to Raoult's law, adding a low-volatility component (DMSO) to the volatile antisolvent (ethanol) should decrease the partial pressure of ethanol in the vapor phase, thereby reducing its flux.
-Surprisingly, the experimental results were in direct opposition to this expectation.
-Across all three groups, increasing the DMSO fraction in the antisolvent reservoir led to a consistent and dramatic reduction in both crystal yield and quality.
+Surprisingly, the experimental results are in direct opposition to this expectation (see Figure~\ref{fgr:Fig_5}, Column (2)--(6)).
+Across all three groups, increasing the DMSO fraction in the antisolvent reservoir leads to a consistent and dramatic reduction in both crystal yield and quality.
 This counterintuitive outcome strongly suggests the presence of an inhibiting secondary mechanism.
-We propose that this is due to the formation of a diffusion barrier at the solution-gas interface.
+We hypothesize that this is due to the formation of a diffusion barrier at the solution-gas interface.
 Although DMSO has a low vapor pressure, a small amount could co-evaporate and subsequently condense on the surface of the precursor solution.
-Since DMSO is an excellent \textit{solvent} for CsPbBr$_3$, this process would create a thin, stable, solvent-rich film at the interface.
-This film would then act as a physical barrier, effectively shielding the bulk precursor solution from the incoming ethanol \textit{antisolvent} vapor.
+Since DMSO is an excellent solvent for CsPbBr$_3$, this process would create a thin, stable, solvent-rich film at the interface.
+This film would then act as a physical barrier, effectively shielding the bulk precursor solution from the incoming ethanol antisolvent vapor.
 The inefficient and non-uniform mass transport would cripple the process of supersaturation, suppressing both nucleation and growth.

-In summary, this systematic experimental investigation, which was designed based on the principles of crystallization theory, has allowed us to identify an optimal set of parameters.
+In summary, this systematic experimental investigation, which is designed based on the principles of crystallization theory, allows us to identify an optimal set of parameters.
 The protocol corresponding to sample \textbf{b--1} -- a \SI{0.35}{M} precursor solution, 9:1 (v/v) DMSO/DMF solvent mixture, pre-treatment by ethanol titration to a metastable state, and pure ethanol as the antisolvent -- provides the most reliable and effective pathway for the reproducible synthesis of large, high-quality CsPbBr$_3$ SCs.